-Whether this is the year you sign up for your first 5K or you’ve decided it’s time to make good on that decades-old resolution to go from an Olympic-distance triathlon to an Ironman, it’s important to take time for reflection before going registration crazy.
+Whether this is the year you sign up for your first 5K or you’ve decided it’s time to make good on that decades-old resolution to go from a Sunday jogger to marathon finisher, it’s important to take time for reflection before going registration crazy.
 Put those race signups on hold – just for a few minutes! – and consider these five factors first.

 1. Is my body in decent enough physical condition to embark on a training regimen?